 After all, your goal is to make $50,000 per month right?
 Right!

 Now, If you consider the possibility of a $25,000 month of sales for all of your affiliates combined, and your baseline is 15% Your monthly commission is $3,750.
 Makes a bit of difference, doesn’t it?

 I reiterate, you CAN make money as a blogger.

-On my blog, I mostly promote my own brand, products and design services now, but I am also in the process of writing a book about How to Start Your Own Clothing Line.
+On my blog, I mostly promote my own brand, products and services now, but I am also in the process of writing a book about How to Market Your Brand.
 The bottom line: Think bigger than ad space or paid reviews.
 Sure, you may get free stuff and that’s totally fine if you’re going for that.
 Free stuff is fun but it’s not going to allow you to quit your day job and really earn a living blogging, or send you and your family on vacation.
 So if your goal is to earn a 6-figure income blogging, set your standards high.

 Lesson #3: Build Your Content

 You’re an expert, give the world your expert knowledge.
 Don’t hammer your readers with sales pitches, or too many ‘buy me, buy me’ posts.
 Your whole point for being here is to offer valuable information.
 The good, the bad, the ugly – Not a car salesman pitch at every turn.
 Be polite.
 It’s much better to build relationships and trust by giving readers some valuable content before you begin talking about or pushing your products and services.
 Yes, you might make less money in the short term, but the long-term profits are so worth it.

 In the Fashion world, photos are everything.
 So, make sure you partner with a good photographer who can work with you often to create the overall look and mood of the clothes you may be presenting.
 Reach out to stylists and brands to collaborate.
 I cannot stress enough the need to collaborate.
 It is vital, especially if you are going for stylistic shoots, and highlighting products.